AICC/CMI-5_Spec_Current/cmi5_spec.md

 Except for Statements with the Satisfied verb, the Object in a cmi5 defined statement represents the AU.
 When the Object is the AU, the value of the Object's "id" property for a given AU MUST match the activityId defined in the launch URL.

 In Satisfied statements, the Object represents a Block or Course.  (see 9.3.9 - Satisfied)

+In Satisfied statements for blocks, the LMS MUST use the LMS generated block id as the Object id.
+The LMS MUST use the same block id for all Satisfied statements that refer to that block.

+In Satisfied statements for courses, the LMS MUST use the LMS generated course id as the Object.
+The LMS MUST use the same course id for all Satisfied statements that reference that course.

 <a name="result"></a>
 ## 9.5 Result